bachir8k/moodle-global-dev/protocols-bkup.md

 *   **Implementation / Instructions:**
     1.  **Acknowledge Protocol:** State that you will follow the AI Session Start-up Protocol.
     2.  **Read Workspace README:** Read the `README.md` file at the project root to learn the high-level environment structure.
-    3.  **Read Global Documentation:** Check for a `# Documentation` section in `global/README.md`.
-If it exists, read every file listed within it.
-If the section is not found, announce this and proceed to the next step. **Note:** Some documentation may be ignored by Git; you must disable gitignore handling in your tools if you cannot find a file.
+    3.  **Read Global Documentation:** Read every file listed in the `# Documentation` section of the `global/README.md`. **Note:** Some documentation may be ignored by Git; you must disable gitignore handling in your tools if you cannot find a file.
-    4.  **Load Project-Specific Context:** If the user specifies a project for the session, I must first ask for the absolute path to the project's root directory.
-Once confirmed, I will check for a `README.md` file in that path.
+    4.  **Load Project-Specific Context:** After the user specifies the project for the session (e.g., `moodle4.5`), you must check for a `README.md` file in that project's root directory.
+If it exists, read it immediately to load project-specific context and documentation links.
-    5.  **Review Past Sessions:** Identify the current user (e.g., 'Bachir').
-Then, search for their session log directory (e.g., `global/sessions/bachir/`).
-If found, list and read all session logs within it.
-If the directory is not found, I must ask the user for the correct location.
+    5.  **Review Past Sessions:** Identify the current user, then list and read all of their session logs.
     6.  **Create Session Log:** Create a new session log file, asking the user for their name, the instance (LCL/VPS), and the session goal.
 Use the naming convention: `YYYYMMDD-S#-UserName-instance.md`.
+    *   **Time Tracking:** The new log must include the time tracking block as defined in protocol `2.3`.
     7.  **Confirm Readiness:** Announce that you have completed the start-up protocol and are ready to proceed.
     8.  **Announce Reminders:** After confirming readiness, check the `## Next Steps & Reminders` section of the previous log.
 If it contains any `[Pending]` items, you must inform the user. (e.g., "I am ready to proceed.
 I also have pending reminders from our last session.
 Shall I list them?").